sabrinatolle/neighborhood-map/README.md

-# Neighborhood Map -- Entertainment in the Columbia, S.C.
+# Neighborhood Map -- Chinese Food in the Columbia, S.C.
 Area

 ## Table of Contents